shapeshed/shapeshed.com/content/posts/html5-battery-api.md

-{
-  "slug": "html5-battery-api",
-  "title": "HTML5 Battery Status API",
-  "date": "2014-01-13T21:34:15+00:00",
++++
+date = "2014-01-13T21:34:15+00:00"
-  "description": "The HTML5 Battery Status API allows you to access information about the battery status of a machine through a browser.", "tags": [
+description = "The HTML5 Battery Status API allows you to access information about the battery status of a machine through a browser." slug = "html5-battery-api" tags = ["HTML", "JavaScript"] title = "HTML5 Battery Status API"

-    "HTML",
-    "JavaScript"
-  ]
-}
++++

 ## How much charge do we have?